I want to be engaged with my children but I don’t know where to start.

 Do you need some ideas?

 Are you still in need of some ideas?
 I put together a list of 54 kid’s activities on a FREE downloadable resource that I made especially for you!
-Subscribers can access the download from the exclusive Deliberate Mom Printable Library.
-Not a subscriber yet?
-I invite you to become one using the form below!
+Simply click the download button for your copy!

 Please note, I’m a former early childhood professional and many of my ideas are gleaned from my experience and training.
 However, I need to emphasize, I’m by no means an expert on play.
 I struggle with spending intentional play time with my children and so I share these ideas not just for your benefit but for my benefit as well.
 As I’ve shared before, I’m not THE Deliberate Mom, but rather I’m striving to become the deliberate mom I long to be.